yoursungjin/AndroidCodesFrequentlyUsed/README.md

-# Android codes thats are frequently used
+# Android codes that are frequently used.